Things to Do in Dublin: Hop-On, Hop-Off Bus Tour

 Explore the city independently

 Independent sightseeing through the Hop-on, Hop-Off Bus Tour will allow you to explore Dublin as freely as you please.
 Hop off the bus to visit the Dublin Zoo, or stop to have a pint at the famous Temple Bar.
 Sit tightly as your bus tour guide points out famous landmarks and points of interest such as Oscar Wilde’s birthplace and The Custom House.
-Along with your Bus Tour ticket, you will receive free entry into The Little Museum of Dublin, and a free Pat Liddy Walking Tour of Dublin.
-You will also receive a free discount guide with money saving discounts to use at various locations throughout the day.
+Along with your bus tour ticket, you will receive free entry into The Little Museum of Dublin.
 From St. Patrick’s Cathedral to Trinity College and Irish Whiskey Museum, there is no shortage of things to see and do as you explore the city of Dublin at your leisure.

-While in Dublin, CIE Tours also offers an exclusive ticket for an additional cost that will enable you to independently visit your choice of one of the five fantastic attractions listed below that focus on Irish culture heritage.
+While in Dublin, CIE Tours also offers an exclusive ticket that will enable you to independently visit your choice of one of the four fantastic attractions listed below that focus on Irish culture and heritage.

 Located in the heart of the St. James Gate Brewery, the Guinness Storehouse is one of Ireland’s most popular sights.
 The Guinness experience begins at the bottom of the world’s largest pint, and continues up seven stories of interactive experiences, telling the fascinating story of the iconic Irish beer from its founding by Arthur Guinness in 1759.
 Enjoy a perfect pint and the spectacular view of Dublin city from the Gravity Bar on the top floor, or learn how to pour your own at the Guinness Academy.
 This stylish and modern building is filled with fascinating history, and will bring you on an unforgettable journey.